pypa/twine/docs/contributing.rst

 ---------------

 We recommend you use a development environment.
-Using a ``virtualenv`` keeps your development environment isolated, so that ``twine`` and its dependencies do not interfere with packages already installed on your machine.
+Using a ``virtualenv`` keeps your development environment isolated, so ``twine`` and its dependencies do not interfere with other packages installed on your machine.
 You can use `virtualenv`_ or `pipenv`_ to isolate your development environment.

-Clone the twine repository from GitHub, and then make and activate your virtual environment, using Python 3.6 as the Python version in the virtual environment.
+Clone the twine repository from GitHub, and then make and activate a virtual environment that uses Python 3.6 as the default Python.
 Example:

 .. code-block:: console